 The shortcomings of the power of attorney system are that:

 most anti-counterfeiting actions must be addressed immediately, leaving no time to obtain the required notarization; and

 under domestic law, a power of attorney cannot be granted to a corporation.

 PLANNING AND BUDGETING

-While some IP rights holders wish to stop all potential infringements, including those at street level, others are more interested in pursuing big shipments and manufacturing facilities of goods.
+While some IP rights holders wish to stop all potential infringements, including those at street level, others are more interested in pursuing big shipments and facilities which manufacture goods.
 Some rights holders do not wish to deal with costly and time-consuming investigations and litigation, while others wish to see the perpetrators put behind bars regardless of the time and money spent.
-The attitude of the rights holder, then, will determine the most appropriate course of action.
+Thus, the attitude of the rights holder will determine the most appropriate course of action.

 Budget is always a matter of concern.
 Poor budgeting will result in unexpected costs.

 Negotiation is an important consideration and should be carried out by a qualified professional.
 In certain circumstances, the courts will take issue with rights holders and/or their lawyers if negotiations were undertaken incorrectly.
-They may even be subject to a criminal investigation themselves.
+Rights holders may even be subject to a criminal investigation themselves.